top of page

 Q. Are there any services that Dr. Mackin doesn’t provide?

 A. Yes, if a service or complaint falls out of the realm of her training or expertise she will suggest that you see a sub-specialist physician.
 If you have tried several treatments under her care and you have not gotten better she will likely recommend a second opinion from a sub-specialist physician.
-She is not a pain management specialist and doesn’t prescribe controlled substance pain medication.
-Also, Dr. Mackin is not taking on any new ADD patients for medication management.
+This includes certain controlled substance medications including pain medication.

 Q. Does North San Antonio Family Medicine accept pediatric patients?